pedronachtigall/ToxCodAn-Genome/Guide/README.md

  - Modify ```setwd("path/to/ToxCodAn-Genome/Guide/example_data/")``` accordingly.

-***Tip:***

-1- If using your terminal, you can quit R environment by running the command ```q()```.

-2- You can also modify the colors of each toxin family accordingly, by using a list indicating the toxin family symbol and the desired color:
+***Tip:*** You can also modify the colors of each toxin family accordingly, by using a list indicating the toxin family symbol and the desired color:

 ``` r
 toxin.colors <- c(SVMP = "blue", CTL = "green", PLA2 = "red", BPP = "black", SVSP = "darkcyan", LIPA = "purple", HYAL = "yellow", NGF = "grey")